omics-datascience/BioAPI/README.md

   - As an example only three samples are shown.
 Note that in the GTEx database there may be more than 2500 samples for a given healthy tissue.
   - If one of the genes entered as a parameter corresponds to an invalid symbol, the response will omit the values for that gene.
 It is recommended to use the *"Genes symbols validator"* service to validate your genes before using this functionality.

-### Therapies and actionable genes in cancer (OncoKB)
+### Therapies and actionable genes in cancer

 This service retrieves information of FDA-Approved precision oncology therapies and actionable genes and drugs obtained from the OncoKB database, at a therapeutic, diagnostic and prognostic level.

 - URL: /information-of-oncokb
 - Method: POST
-- Params: A body in Json format with the following content
+- Params: A body in JSON format with the following content
   - `gene_ids`: list of genes for which you want to get the information from OncoKB database.
   - `query`: Optional.
 Parameter used to show only the results that match it.
 The query is used to find matches within the information offered by OncoKB for different "precision oncology therapies", "types of cancer", "biomarker detection methods" or "drugs".
 - Success Response:
   - Code: 200
   - Content:
-    - `<gene_ids>`: Returns a Json with as many keys as there are valid genes in the body.
-For each gene, the value is a Json with the following format:
+    - `gene_ids`: Returns a JSON with as many keys as there are valid genes in the body.
+For each gene, the value is a JSON with the following format:
-      - `<therapeutic>`: Evidence of the gene for therapeutic.
-The value is a list of elements of the Json type, where each element is a different evidence with the following structure:
+      - `therapeutic`: Evidence of the gene for therapeutic.
+The value is a list of elements of the JSON type, where each element is a different evidence with the following structure:
-        - `<drugs>`: therapeutic drug.
+        - `drugs`: therapeutic drug.
-        - `<level_of_evidence>`: level of therapeutic evidence.
+        - `level_of_evidence`: level of therapeutic evidence.
-        - `<alterations>`: specific cancer gene alterations.
+        - `alterations`: specific cancer gene alterations.
-        - `<cancer_types>`: type of cancer.
+        - `cancer_types`: type of cancer.
-      - `<diagnostic>`: Evidence of the gene for diagnosis (for hematologic malignancies only).
-The value is a list of elements of the Json type, where each element is a different evidence with the following structure:
+      - `diagnostic`: Evidence of the gene for diagnosis (for hematologic malignancies only).
+The value is a list of elements of the JSON type, where each element is a different evidence with the following structure:
-        - `<level_of_evidence>`: level of diagnostic evidence.
+        - `level_of_evidence`: level of diagnostic evidence.
-        - `<alterations>`: specific cancer gene alterations.
+        - `alterations`: specific cancer gene alterations.
-        - `<cancer_types>`: type of cancer.
+        - `cancer_types`: type of cancer.
-      - `<prognostic>`: Evidence of the gene for prognostic (for hematologic malignancies only).
-The value is a list of elements of the Json type, where each element is a different evidence with the following structure:
+      - `prognostic`: Evidence of the gene for prognostic (for hematologic malignancies only).
+The value is a list of elements of the JSON type, where each element is a different evidence with the following structure:
-        - `<level_of_evidence>`: level of prognostic evidence.
+        - `level_of_evidence`: level of prognostic evidence.
-        - `<alterations>`: specific cancer gene alterations.
+        - `alterations`: specific cancer gene alterations.
-        - `<cancer_types>`: type of cancer.
+        - `cancer_types`: type of cancer.
-      - `<oncokb_cancer_gene>`: type of cancer gene.
+      - `oncokb_cancer_gene`: type of cancer gene.
 Oncogene and/or Tumor Suppressor Gene.
-      - `<refseq_transcript>`: gene transcript according to the RefSeq database.
+      - `refseq_transcript`: gene transcript according to the RefSeq database.
-      - `<sources>`: list of sources where there is evidence of the relationship of the gene with cancer.
+      - `sources`: list of sources where there is evidence of the relationship of the gene with cancer.
 These may be different sequencing panels, the [Sanger Cancer Gene Census](https://www.sanger.ac.uk/data/cancer-gene-census/), or [Vogelstein et al. (2013)](http://science.sciencemag.org/content/339/6127/1546.full).
-      - `<precision_therapies>`: FDA-approved therapies that are considered precision oncology therapies by OncoKB™.
-The value is a list of elements of the Json type, where each element is a different precision oncology therapy with the following structure:
+      - `precision_therapies`: FDA-approved therapies that are considered precision oncology therapies by OncoKB™.
+The value is a list of elements of the JSON type, where each element is a different precision oncology therapy with the following structure:
-        - `<precision_oncology_therapy>`: A drug that is most effective in a molecularly defined subset of patients and for which pre-treatment molecular profiling is required for optimal patient selection.
+        - `precision_oncology_therapy`: A drug that is most effective in a molecularly defined subset of patients and for which pre-treatment molecular profiling is required for optimal patient selection.
-        - `<fda_first_approval>`: Year of drug’s first FDA-approval.
+        - `fda_first_approval`: Year of drug’s first FDA-approval.
 The first year the drug received FDA-approval in any indication, irrespective of whether the biomarker was included in the FDA-drug at that time.
-        - `<drug_classification>`: Possible classifications are first-in-class, mechanistically-distinct, follow-on, or resistance based on [Suehnholz et al. Cancer Discovery 2023](https://aacrjournals.org/cancerdiscovery/article/doi/10.1158/2159-8290.CD-23-0467/729589/Quantifying-the-Expanding-Landscape-of-Clinical).
+        - `drug_classification`: Possible classifications are first-in-class, mechanistically-distinct, follow-on, or resistance based on [Suehnholz et al. Cancer Discovery 2023](https://aacrjournals.org/cancerdiscovery/article/doi/10.1158/2159-8290.CD-23-0467/729589/Quantifying-the-Expanding-Landscape-of-Clinical).
 Only drugs with an FDA-specified biomarker that can be detected by a DNA/NGS-based detection method are classified.
-        - `<fda_recognized_biomarkers>`: Biomarkers related to therapy according to the FDA.
+        - `fda_recognized_biomarkers`: Biomarkers related to therapy according to the FDA.
 Includes pathognomonic and indication-specific biomarkers, that while not specifically listed in the Indications and Usage section of the FDA drug label, are targeted by the precision oncology drug.
-        - `<method_of_biomarker_detection>`: Biomarker detection method.
+        - `method_of_biomarker_detection`: Biomarker detection method.
 If there is a corresponding FDA-cleared or -approved companion diagnostic device for biomarker identification, the detection method associated with this device is listed; if the biomarker can be detected by a DNA/NGS-based detection method this is listed first.

   - Example:
     - URL: <http://localhost:8000/information-of-oncokb>